 The most populated region in the country has only two bridges connecting it to the mainland of the United States, the George Washington and the grossly inadequate and failing Tappan Zee.
 To be sure there are two rail tunnels linking Manhattan to New Jersey, the PATH tunnel and the AMTRAK tunnel which is so overwhelmed that a second tunnel (dubbed the Access to the Region’s Core – ARC) is well in- to the planning stage.
 Even with two vehicular tunnels the links across the Hudson are stunningly inadequate to our mobile population and the newer demands of globalization.
 The answer – a multi-option new Tappan Zee Bridge and a full-length commuter rail that links the three-state existing system and five existing north/south rail lines.
 To be sure, this is the most expensive alternative but it is also the option that will work in the long term.
 The Bus Rapid Transit system and the Light Rail option are local solutions to a regional problem and therefore destined to fail.
 Any alternative that requires one to change modes in Tarrytown will keep people in their cars.
 Here are the reasons the full-length commuter rail is the only solution and why it will succeed.

 The rising cost of gas is the first and most obvious reason to connect our rail system.
 Even though it is down from its recent high the future is obvious – the price of gas will gradually rise as demand outstrips supply.
 Economists have downplayed this trend but it is reality and we would do well to prepare for it.
 Commuters across the country have begun to alter their traditional car-dependent life pattern by using whatever mass transit is available.
-Bicycles, scooters, segues, carpools, shuttles and even walking are making their way into our emerging reality.
+Bicycles, scooters, segues, carpools, shuttles and even flying are making their way into our emerging reality.
 If you would like to step out of your car for a few days and start riding the rail system, your bike or to even walk, you can get short term parking for your car so you can park in a safe place and are sure that nothing will happen to it while you’re out and about.

 In many regions, particularly those southern states that over-developed, drivers are now mired in traffic congestion with no real alternative to the personal vehicle.
 This is where the northeast can shine in this new age if it has the courage to complete what will be a world-class regional rail system.